 - Try not to put multiple skills in one goal

 This is used to identify how “correct” they need to be to meet the goal.
 This does NOT mean this is how many times they will work on the skill.
 This is more for measurement purposes and less for instructional use.

 for 4 weeks

 This is an important section of the goal.
-The consistency tells us for how long we will expect the skill to be measured.
-So if we do it for a shorter time we may see more skills mastered but if we extend the consistency some, we can see if the skill is mastered over a longer time period.
+Consistency tells us for how long we will expect the skill to be measured.
+If we do it for a shorter time, we may see more skills mastered but if we extend the consistency some, we can see if the skill is actually being mastered over a longer time period.

-as measured by data collection and observation record.
+as measured by data collection and observation records.

-This explains what will be used to collect the data that lets us know the progress on the IEP goal.
-I like to include both data collection and observation!
+This will explain what is being used to collect the data.
+This then in turn lets us know the progress on the IEP goal.
+I like to include both data collection and observations!